XIMDEX/xcms/INSTALLATION.md

 Ximdex CMS basically requires a Linux machine, a Database server as MySQL (or MariaDB) and Apache Web Server with PHP.

-The easiest way to install Ximdex is downloading the bash script `XIMDEX_INSTALL.sh` into a clean directory and run the script.
+The easiest way to install Ximdex is by downloading the bash script `XIMDEX_INSTALL.sh` (wget --no-check-certificate https://raw.githubusercontent.com/XIMDEX/ximdex/develop/XIMDEX_INSTALL.sh) into a clean directory and run the script.
+This script will download Ximdex CMS for you and it will determine or ask you a few parameters (document root for the web server where Ximdex should run or the user and group for Apache).
+Finally it will create a script to assign permissions and to move Ximdex CMS to its final destination where you can end the configuration using your web browser.

 Ximdex can also be found as TAR (or TGZ or zip) files, linux packages, virtual machines.
-The XIMDEX_INSTALL.sh script, additional flavours or old versions of Ximdex can be downloaded from http://www.ximdex.com
+The XIMDEX_INSTALL.sh script and additional flavours or old versions of Ximdex can be downloaded from http://www.ximdex.com

 Install Ximdex using one of the following methods:

+- **Classic**: you have to prepare your downloaded Ximdex CMS instance in its final destination (i.e.: /var/www/myximdex) and set permissions and user/group for your web server configuration.
+End the installation visiting your just prepared Ximdex CMS (i.e.: http://yourhost/myximdex) from your browser to load the database and configure Ximdex.
-- **Assisted**: the `XIMDEX_INSTALL.sh` script will ask you for the the name of the instance, name of the Ximdex database, usernames and passwords, installation pahts, etc. During the last step, the script will create a script called `1.-MoveXimdexToDocRoot.sh` that will run with root privileges (via sudo) or, if you want to control which commands are executed, will suggests you to run the commands from a root console.
+- **Assisted**: the `XIMDEX_INSTALL.sh` script will download Ximdex for you and it will ask you for the the name of the instance, installation paths, etc., making a script called `1.-MoveXimdexToDocRoot.sh` that will run with root privileges (via sudo) or, if you want to control how commands are executed, it will suggest you to run the commands from a root console.
+End the installation visiting Ximdex CMS instance from your browser.
-	- **Automatic**: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.
-A commented template setup is at install/templates/setup.conf.

-- **Manual**: the guideline at install/manual_install.md provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.
+- **Fully Manual**: the guideline at install/manual_install.md provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.

->We recommend the `Assisted Installation` through the Bash Script XIMDEX_INSTALL.sh because it is fully interactive, less prone to errors and let you decide how to run commands requiring a superuser.
+>We recommend the `Assisted Installation` (see instructions below) through the Bash Script XIMDEX_INSTALL.sh because it is fully interactive, less prone to errors and let you decide how to run commands when requiring a superuser.

 ###Installation Requirements